WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-structure.md

 - `autoFocus($autoFocus = true)` and `isAutoFocused()` can be used to determine if the form field is auto-focused when the page loads.
   By default, form fields are not auto-focused.
 - `addValidator(IFormFieldValidator $validator)`, `getValidators()`, `removeValidator($validatorId)`, and `hasValidator($validatorId)` can be used to get, set, remove, and check for validators for the form field (see [form validation](php_api_form_builder-validation_data.html#form-validation)).
-- `immutable($immutable = true)` and `isImmutable()` can be used to determine if the value of the form field is mutable or immutable.
-  By default, form field are mutable.
 - `objectProperty($objectProperty)` and `getObjectProperty()` can be used to get and set the object property that the field represents.
   When setting the object property is set to an empty string, the previously set object property is unset.
   If no object property has been set, the field’s (non-prefixed) id is returned.